ladendirekt/pjsip4net/README.md

 Logging
 -----------
-pjsip4net do not impose any restrictions upon logging framework, well, almost.
-To be precise it leverages the Apache Commons Logging facade (http://netcommon.sourceforge.net/), to hide a concrete framework utilized by application, thus there is a restriction on frameworks supported by Common.Logging.
-Currently supported frameworks are:
+pjsip4net doesn't impose any restrictions upon logging framework, well, almost.
+To be precise it leverages the Apache Commons Logging facade (http://netcommon.sourceforge.net/) to hide a specific framework utilized by application, thus there is a restriction on frameworks supported by Common.Logging.
+Currently supported libraries are:
   * log4net (1.2.11, 1.2.10 and 1.2.9);
   * NLog (1.0, 2.0);
   * Enterprise Library logging (3.1, 4.1, and 5.0);